theheroxx/Quantum-LSTM-credit-card-fraud-detection/README.md

 # Quantum-LTSM-credit-card-fraud-detection
 # 🧠 Quantum-LSTM Fraud Detection

 This project explores a hybrid quantum-classical approach to credit card fraud detection using a Long Short-Term Memory (LSTM) neural network combined with quantum feature encoding.
+The model could be improved, so also I'd be glad if you have any suggestions for me!

 ## 🚀 Overview